 staff April 8, 2013, and has contributed to the magazine's Technology column since 2011.

-Born in Erie, Pa., and raised in Jamestown, N.Y., Steve relishes summer steam excursions from childhood on the Arcade & Attica Railroad near Buffalo, N.Y., and taking hikes with his father along abandoned portions of the Erie's ex-main line through southwestern New York State looking for date-nails and discarded spikes.
+Born in Erie, Pa., and raised in Jamestown, N.Y., Steve relishes summer steam excursions from childhood on the Arcade & Attica Railroad near Buffalo, N.Y., and taking hikes with his father along abandoned portions of the Erie's ex-main line through southwestern New York State.

 Steve graduated with honors from SUNY Fredonia, Fredonia, N.Y., and Jamestown Community College before reporting for The Post-Journal in Jamestown, N.Y., where he wrote for and copy edited in every section (even sports).
 Steve later reported for the Erie (Pa.)
 Times-News as part of that paper's Law & Order breaking news team.
 After seven years in print journalism, Steve earned an MBA degree from Erie's Gannon University and wrote professionally for a healthcare consulting firm and a third-party logistics provider before signing on at TRAINS